liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 * Project proposal – finishing the proposal and commit it to our repository.

 * Paper prototyping – the initial design of the layout and interaction of our website
-* Data preparation – collecting the endangered animal’s information including distribution, description and treats, and then normalising these data.
+* Data preparation – collecting the endangered animal's information, including distribution, description and treats, and then normalising these data.
-* Leaning of related technical knowledge about tools and frameworks we are going to use such as Spring and Docker.
+* Leaning of related technical knowledge about tools and frameworks we are going to use, such as Spring and Docker.

 ##### Sprint 2: First release of our website
 ###### Timeline: 1/4/2021 - 15/4/2021